SanderSpies/Productivity/README.md

 - No control over FE build environment
 - Being too nice when using JSHint or CSSLint

+  Try to run a tight ship when it comes to coding.
 - No time for refactoring

+  Often architecture is done wrong in the beginning and organizations have the habit of continueing to build upon that architecture.
+Refactoring is a necessary evil, as developers are learning and experiencing what works best during the development process.
+Mistakes should be expected.
+Honesty is an important factor here also, by saying what works and doesn't.

 - CSS coupled to everything, elements, ids or attributes

   This can make refactoring rather hard, therefore: use only classes with prefixes.
 Max. depth level should be 3.